Helsinki-NLP/OpusFilter/README.md

 Returned scores are the language identification confidence scores from a given identification method for the segments.
 The scores range from 0 to 1.
 In filtering, all values have to be greater than the minimum thresholds.
 Negative threshold can be used to skip filtering for a language.

+A pretrained `fasttext` model can be downloaded from https://fasttext.cc/docs/en/language-identification.html

 ### Special character and similarity filters

 #### `HtmlTagFilter`